Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 - Why would that matter?
 Because memes denote territories.
 	- You most apparently see parallels in propaganda used to indoctrinate the masses, aka noetic territorialisation, to uphold the idea of national boraders.
 	- Intention thus matters.
 As does the algorythm.
 	- What is the significance of the message?
-Is the funny spectacle
+Is it pushing a subtle agenda, does the laugh come at or is it genuinly bringing joy to the world?
 	- The generality or the specifity of the meme matters as the scope denotes boundaries of the territory; or the in/out group border.
 - Society of the spectical
 -